unrealwork/atsd-use-cases/USMortality/README.md

 Maneuvering through the entity and searching for our desired data can be very time consuming.
 Now, let us look at building a simple SQL query which will do the work for us.

-**Note**: If you are new to writing SQL queries, please begin by first navigating to our section in the Appendix called Basic Queries
+**Important Note**: If you are new to writing SQL queries, please begin by first navigating to our section in the Appendix called [Basic Queries](https://github.com/axibase/atsd-use-cases/tree/master/USMortality#basic-queries).

 Here is an SQL query looking at recent pneumonia and influenza deaths in Boston, Massachusetts.